pauliacomi/pyGAPS/docs/manual/dataparsing.rst

 Excel parsing
 -------------

 The isotherms can also be imported or exported in an Excel format, if required.
-This is done with the help of the xlwings python package and is, of course, only available on the systems where Excel is already installed.
+This is done with the help of the xlrd/xlwt python packages.
 An example excel isotherm can be found :download:`here <../files/isotherm.xlsx>`.

 The framework provides two functions for Excel files: